cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 - The goal for the **[homepage redesign](#homepage-redesign)** was to make sure the new redesign was satisfying the needs of our visitors while keeping the alignment with the state's voice and brand.
 - The goal for **[Industry guidance redesign](#industry-guidance-redesign)** was to understand why and how different visitors use the page so we could provide relevant information to facilitate their tasks.
 - The goal for the **[Blueprint for a safer economy page design](#blueprint-for-a-safer-economy-page)** was to evaluate the understanding of the new framework the governor had announced and underdstand how businesses and the public use the page.
 - The **[Health Equity page](#health-equity-page)** was a page that wanted to highlight the existing inequities in health for certain communities.
-The goal of the research was to discover how people with different prior knowledge and background on the topic experience the page and the content from the visualizations.
+The goal of the research was to discover how people with different prior knowledge and background on the topic experience the information and data visualizations.

 ---